 20 do’s and don’ts for team building events

 Do use team building events to solve any problems faced within the team.
 Link the challenges faced by the team with the challenges you set them during the event.

 Don’t create events that are too physically demanding for any team members.
 I’ve done this before and realised very early on that the fitness levels of some team members meant they couldn’t participate and were left out of the event.
 Exactly the opposite of what we wanted to achieve!
-Physical activities can be really memorable events but set the right level of fitness and make sure everyone can be included.
+Physical activities can be memorable events, but set the right level of fitness and make sure everyone can be included.

 Do ask for feedback from the event.
 If you have organised drinks in the pub ask a few attendees if they are enjoying themselves and if they want the drinks to become a regular thing.
-If you have organised an away day ask the delegates to complete a feedback form and really do follow up on what they have to say.
+If you have organised an away day ask the delegates to complete a feedback form and do follow up on what they have to say.
 Ensure your managers see what has been achieved and what requires additional work.

 Don’t make the event all about work, work, work.
-Yes this is important but it is also important that the team enjoy each other’s company and have the chance to relax.
+Yes, this is important, but it is also important that the team enjoy each other’s company and have the chance to relax.

 Do have a mixture of tasks, some for fun and others that are more challenging.
 Do remember to create a balance between the two so that the overall message isn’t lost amongst all of the fun or all of the difficult aspects of the event.

 Don’t forget that team building events are the same as other events and still require objectives and a budget.

 Do think about hiring a professional to help with the facilitation of the event.
 It is sometimes very useful to have someone outside of the company able to help with the organisation on the day so that every member (including yourself) can get involved with the activities.